Library Home - UMA Library Portal

 Students who do not live on campus, yet are taking a combination of live in-person and live online classes may find them especially useful.

 The rooms are “first come, first served” unless booked.
+UMA-affiliated patrons have priority of Zoom Room use over public.
+Public patrons have a max duration of 2 hours of room use per day.
 To use a Zoom Room, inquire at the Circulation Desk.

 Guidelines for use of a Zoom Room include:

-Students should not leave personal belongings or library technology unattended in the Zoom Room.
-Students are responsible for their own belongings and anything borrowed from the library, including headphones, laptops, and iPads.
+Users should not leave personal belongings or library technology unattended in the Zoom Room.
+Users are responsible for their own belongings and anything borrowed from the library, including headphones, laptops, and iPads.

-Students should be respectful of time and make sure they allow other students time to book each week.
+Users should be respectful of time and make sure they allow other patrons time to book each week.

 Depending on availability, these rooms may also be used for personal or group study.
 Exceptions may be made at the discretion of Library Staff.